groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/05_Assert.md

 >You may have noticed `@Log` in that last code snippet.
 This is called an annotation and is marked using an "at" (`@`) sign followed by a class name.
 These are used to markup code and will be discussed in a later chapter.

-`assert` is also very useful when testing and a range of assertions will be discussed in the chapter on unit testing.
+`assert` is also very useful when testing and a range of assertions will be discussed in a future tutorial on unit testing.